Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 ### Here's an alternate method that's a bit more stable for Windows 10**

 If you use a touchscreen, accessibility features or multiple keyboard layouts, this not recommended since you will have no touch input or accessibility features available.
-Also, **most of the consequences of having DWM turned off listed here will still remain** excluding the part about winlogon - you can still have your display sleep and be able to lock when timed out and secure desktop will work with the UAC with this method.
+Also, **most of the consequences of having DWM turned off listed here will still remain** excluding the part about winlogon - you can still have your display sleep and be able to lock when timed out and secure desktop will work with the UAC with this method. **You may also be logged out somewhat randomly if you log back in from the screen (where select another user).
+So be sure to save your work if you leave your computer.**

 You'll have to enable the [console based logon window](http://winaero.com/blog/enable-hidden-console-login-in-windows-10/) by following the contents of that link, or renaming ``C:\Windows\System32\Windows.UI.Logon.dll`` to something else.
 You must also replace your ``C:\Windows\System32\dwm.exe`` with something else, like [with the dummy DWM placeholder executable in this forum.](http://logs.omegle.com/85d789660c793087).
 If you remove or just rename DWM.exe without anything in its place, you'll encounter a black screen of nothingness.
 Also, you can use the suspend and kill winlogon batch script for the changes to take effect immediately.
 Just make sure you have something in place of dwm.exe or else your screen will be left blank.